 What I love about Avon is that all of their products are cruelty free.
 Any pet lover can get behind that; I’m an Avon fan and since my mom and I stopped speaking, I need to find a new rep and I’m considering becoming a rep myself.

 Update: Thank you RumpyDog for clueing me in.
-Turns out that Avon has reverted back to animal testing and have lost a long time customer (me).
+Turns out that Avon has reverted back to animal testing for products sold in China.
+China requires animal testing.
+Bummer.
 Here is an article about their change: Ouch!
 Avon, Mary Kay and Estee Lauder no longer cruelty-free Facebook campaign.

 A few pet related MLM companies are…